 The SAMP has been prepared based on best information available to Council at the time of development.
-The financial analysis is based on Council's current and most recent (2021/22) Financial Statements.
-The SAMP improvement plan identifies asset improvement strategies to improve the organisation's capability and to provide more confidence in the reliability of the asset data that informs our decisions, including the need to incorporate resilience into councils' infrastructure risk management approach, particularly in disaster sensitive area and to undertake inspections to collect reliable asset condition data.
+The financial analysis is based on Council's current and most recent Financial Statements.
+The SAMP improvement plan identifies asset improvement strategies to improve the organisation's capability and to provide more confidence in the reliability of the asset data that informs our decisions, including the need to incorporate resilience into Council's infrastructure risk management approach, particularly in disaster sensitive areas and to undertake inspections to collect reliable asset condition data.

-The financial modelling in this SAMP incorporates the preliminary estimates of damage and infrastructure reconstruction (\$412m from multiple sources of Disaster Recovery Funding (DRF) for asset replacement only - emergency repair and costs incurred to 'make safe' have been excluded) in response to the recent flood events.
-However, the current iteration does not account for the possibility of significant relocation of people and assets within the Local Government Area (LGA) currently under review by the State.
-The asset financial model will be updated in future SAMP's as the detailed costings and clarity of direction for the new infrastructure become available.
-The financial impacts including depreciation, maintenance, operational costs will be updated in future annual updates of Council's SAMP, AMPs and Long-Term Financial Plan (LTFP).
+The financial modelling in this SAMP incorporates the preliminary estimates of damage and infrastructure reconstruction (\$650m from multiple sources of Disaster Recovery Funding (DRF) for asset replacement only - emergency repair and costs incurred to 'make safe' have been excluded) in response to the recent flood events.
+However, the current iteration does not account for the possibility of relocation of people and assets within the Local Government Area (LGA).
+The asset financial model will continue to be updated in future SAMPs as further detailed costings and clarity of direction for the new infrastructure become available.
+The financial impacts including depreciation, maintenance, and operational costs will be updated in future annual updates of Council's SAMP, AMPs and Long-Term Financial Plan (LTFP).